 Aerobic exercise helps control cortisol levels, lowers insulin resistance and boosts appetite regulation at the same time (4).
-If you are obese, diabetic or pre-diabetic, incorporate more aerobic exercise into your fitness routine to help restore insulin production and improve blood sugar levels.
+If you are obese, diabetic or pre-diabetic, incorporate more aerobic exercise into your fitness routine to help improve insulin sensitivity and manageblood sugar levels.
 Start with low impact activities such as brisk walking, stair climbing or cycling if you’re just beginning a new workout regimen.

 If exercising is not an option for you, even simpler activities like taking the stairs instead of the elevator or standing up while talking on the phone can contribute towards improving health.